change-hi/change-hi.github.io/morea/scientific-software-basics/experience-ssb-filedir.md

 {% include figure.html url="" max-width="100%" file="/morea/scientific-software-basics/fig/home-directories.svg" alt="Node anatomy" caption="" %}

-The user *imhotep*'s files are stored in `/Users/imhotep`, user *larry*'s in `/Users/larry`,
-and Nelle's in `/Users/nelle`.
-Because Nelle is the user in our examples here, this is why we get `/Users/nelle` as our home directory.
-Typically, when you open a new command prompt you will be in your home directory to start.
+User directories are as follows: *imhotep*'s in `/Users/imhotep`, larry's in `/Users/larry`, and Nelle's in `/Users/nelle`.
+We're using Nelle as the example, so `/Users/nelle` is our home directory.
+Usually, when you open a new command prompt, you will be in your home directory.

-Now let's learn the command that will let us see the contents of our own filesystem.
-We can see what's in our home directory by running `ls`, which stands for "listing":
+To view the contents of our own file system, we can see what's in our home directory by running `ls`, short for "listing":

 <div class="alert alert-secondary" role="alert" markdown="1">